-The UK Information Commissioner's Office has issued two larger fines relating to data-protection infringements, but currently neither of the organisations involved have come to a final agreement over the payments.
+The UK Information Commissioner's Office has fined two organisations for data-protection infringements, but the organisations have not yet come to an agreement over the payments.

-Hackers breached Starwood Hotels in 2014; that hotel chain was subsequently purchased by Marriott in 2016, but the breach wasn't discovered and patched until 2018.
+Hackers infiltrated the computer system of Starwood Hotels in 2014.
+The hotel chain was subsequently purchased by Marriott in 2016, but the breach wasn't discovered and fixed until 2018.
+Marriott has been fined by the UK's Information Commissioner's Office (ICO) for the breach.
 A statement from Marriott at the time of the penalty notice said the company was "deeply disappointed" by the proposed fine.

-Both Marriott and British Airways are appealing their fines.
+Both Marriott and British Airways have decided to appeal their fines.

-The total amount of fines of €114 million imposed to date is relatively low compared to the potential maximum fines that can be imposed under GDPR, indicating that we are still in the early days of enforcement, said McKean.
+McKean said that the total amount of fines of €114 million imposed to date is relatively low compared to the potential maximum fines that can be imposed under GDPR, indicating that we are still in the early days of enforcement.